yugabyte/yugabyte-db/docs/content/preview/reference/drivers/rust/rust-postgres-reference.md

     cargo run
     ```

-The application creates 30 connections and displays a key value pair map where the keys are the host and the values are the number of connections on them (The application gets the number of connections from `http://<host>:13000/rpcz` for each node.
-This URL presents a list of connections where each element of the list has some information about the connection).
+The application creates 30 connections and displays a key value pair map where the keys are the host, and the values are the number of connections on them.
+(The application gets the number of connections from `http://<host>:13000/rpcz` for each node.
+This URL presents a list of connections where each element of the list has some information about the connection.)
 Each node should have 10 connections.

 ### Check topology-aware load balancing